Othoz/paragraph/README.rst

 Ops differ from regular Python functions in their behavior upon receiving an argument of type Variable.
 In such a case, they are not executed, but instead pack the knowledge required for deferred execution into an instance of Variable, and return this variable.
-Then, a variable can be evaluated by invoking the function :func:`othoz.paragraph.session.evaluate` and passing in initialization values for the input variables alongside the target variable:
+Then, a variable can be evaluated by invoking the function `paragraph.session.evaluate` and passing in initialization values for the input variables alongside the target variable:

 >>> value = evaluate([v2], args={v1: 4})